-Assessment and Impact of the Trust Board during 2021/22 School Year
+Assessment and Impact of the Trust Board during 2022/23 School Year

-- 1. The Trustees restructured and reorganised roles of the senior leadership teams across the Trust due to the absence of significant leaders on maternity leave.
-The impact of these maternity leaves on the Trust was kept to a minimum. - 2.
-The Trustees have financially supported both schools with extra staffing due to the significant staff absences due to Covid 19.
-The impact of this was that as little disruption as possible allowed for pupils learning to continue. - 3.
-The Trustees made the decision to apply for and were successful in securing a CIF bid that upgraded the heating systems in both schools and completed a whole rewire in Masefield Primary School.
-The impact of this is an energy saving for both schools. - 4.
-The Trustees made a decision to continue with a relatively new business venture in Masefield Primary School to run a before and after school club.
+- 1. The Trustees have developed a new strategic plan that runs from 2022 to 2025.
+The impact of this plan has ensured that the Trustees are knowledgeable about the Trusts current position and future plans including growth. - 2.
+The Trustees have been heavily involved in the setting of each school's budget and in the scrutiny and monitoring of the management accounts.
+The impact of this has been that both schools within the Trust remain in a positive budget.
+All external and internal audits have been at least good. - 3.
+The Trustees are vigilant in their recognition, mitigation, evaluation and management of risks and consequently the impact is a stable Trust that has already pre-empted any problems that may occur. - 4.
+The Trustees made the decision to apply for and were successful in securing a CIF bid that upgraded the electrical system in Red Lane.
+The impact of this is an energy saving for both schools. - 5.
+The Trustees have continued working with Lancaster Maloney, Martin through an SLA to ensure effective management of the school estates, keeping them well maintained, safe and compliant. - 6.
+The Trustees made a decision to continue with the business venture in Masefield Primary School to run a before and after school club.
 This has increased funding for the school up to £10,000 per year.
-This year the increased funding has been £22,000.
-The impact of this has enabled the school to create a Hub for the pupils in order to support their social and emotional development. - 5.
+This year the increased funding has been £13,738.
+The impact of this has enabled the school to further develop the Hub for the pupils in order to support their social and emotional development.
+Due to the success of the before and after school club the Trust has allowed the school to trial a holiday club.
+Although the financial gain is not significant it has offered working parents invaluable support. - 7.
 The Trustees have played an active role in the performance management of the Executive Headteacher.
-The impact of this has been raising standards and rates of progress as well as closing the gaps in learning for all pupils after the Covid 19 pandemic. - 6.
+The impact of this has been raising standards and rates of progress as well as continuing to close the gaps in learning for all pupils after the Covid 19 pandemic. - 8.
 The Trustees and LGBs have continued to use a hybrid approach in conducting meetings.
 This has enabled all meetings to go ahead and be well attended so that important decisions could be made.
-This approach has also saved leadership time during the Covid 19 pandemic. - 7.
+This approach has also saved leadership time ensuring a more realistic work life balance. - 9.
 The Trustees made the decision for the Trust to become a strategic partner of Forwards as One Trust who lead the Ambition ECT and NPQ programmes.
 Three of our leaders are facilitators on these programmes and four teachers are participants.
 The impact of this has been the leaders and teachers have been upskilled from the involvement.